-Anonymous asked: okay i hope this doesnt sound bad but whats the difference between Latino Hispanic & Spanish?
+Anonymous said: okay i hope this doesnt sound bad but whats the difference between Latino Hispanic & Spanish?

 I’ll answer you question the best I can, but, honestly, I think you’d get a better (and way more accurate) answer by asking this question to a Latin@.
 I’m black so I really don’t think that I have any authority over this subject.